Introduction to Numbers, Notation, and Graphics

 The plot is a visualization tool, not an exact or complete representation of the mathematical formula—because a curve has no mathematical width, it is simply a sequence of points, but since the eye can't percieve that, curves are width-stroked with colors to make them visible.

-The abscissa and ordinate are also known as $x$ and $y$ coordinates, or axes, but these are parallels as the axes only intersect at the origin (first plot, with domain $[0,2]$), which isn't in every graph, $G$.
+The abscissa and ordinate are also known as $x$ and $y$ axes, or coordinates.
+The axes only intersect at the origin (as in the first plot below, with domain $[0,2]$), which isn't in every graph, $G$.
 The ordinate is the vertical axis, and reading a point on the plotted curve means associating a point below it (in the positive-definite plots of this article) on the abscissa with a point on the ordinate axis, as the pair of numbers at the highlighted point indicate in the $G$-doublet, $(x, (y=f(x)))$.
 The ordinate will go from the minimum value of the function to the maximum of the curve, indicated as the upper and lower numbers on the vertical axis, so for the identity function the range of the ordinate is the same as the interval of the abscissa.
 In the plots the function value as indicated by going straight up from a point on the abscissa (an $x$ value in the interval of interest) to the curve (lines in these two plots), and the height (function value or magnitude) is as indicated on the left axis by drawing a line parallel to the abscissa at the height of the point (positive or negative, $\pm$) and seeing where it intersects the axis-parallel metric ordinate.

 Back to Physics Listing